 July is the hottest month in Copenhagen, and high temps average just 63 degrees.
 Tivoli Gardens offers a fabulous summer refuge where concerts draw crowds to an open-air stage set beside a rose-filled garden.
 Explore the Danish Riviera, just north of the city and discover pristine beaches along with a fun holiday atmosphere, museums and castles.
 The island of Funen, also near Copenhagen, was the birthplace of Hans Christian Andersen and is home to colorful public gardens, castles and manor houses.
 The even cooler Aalborg, in North Jutland, is home to Legoland in Billund, while Aarhus, situated along the coast next to fjords and forests as well as Viking rune stones, features an Old Town that displays traditional Danish architecture from the 16th to 19th century.
 If you really want an adventure, you can fly direct to Greenland from Denmark and go glacier skiing.

 Australia isn’t exactly famous for its ski scene, but at Falls Creek, an Australian Alps ski resort in Victoria, you can enjoy skiing in June, July and August.
-Falls Creek ski village is easy to access, located about 220 miles from Melbourne, and offers pleasantly cool, rarely freezing temperatures in the region’s lower elevations during the winter months.
-When in Melbourne, Australia’s second most populous city, you’ll have the opportunity to enjoy this mecca for shopping and fine cuisine too.
+Falls Creek ski village is easy to access from Melbourne and offers pleasantly cool, rarely freezing temperatures in the region’s lower elevations during the winter months.
+When in Melbourne, Australia’s second-most populous city, you’ll have the opportunity to enjoy this mecca for shopping and fine cuisine too.
 Its galleries, theaters, shops and restaurants offer a distinctly European feel, with shoppers flocking to the elegant Royal Arcade on Bourke Street, Chapel Street and the Melbourne Central Shopping Center as well as Queen Victoria Market, which has been selling produce, clothes and crafts for over a century.

-The Patagonian region of Argentina not only offers some of the most breathtaking scenery on the planet, its home to the charming town of Bariloche, located near some of Argentina’s best ski slopes, including the Cerro Catedral ski area, one of the biggest on the continent with over 60 miles of runs, providing another great destination for skiing during America’s summer months.
+The Patagonian region of Argentina not only offers some of the most breathtaking scenery on the planet, it’s home to the charming town of Bariloche near some of Argentina’s best ski slopes.
+The Cerro Catedral ski area, one of the biggest on the continent with over 60 miles of runs, provides another great destination for skiing during America’s summer months.
 Even if you aren’t into the sport, you’ll have lots to do here.
 Bariloche offers a unique atmosphere that’s been compared to some of the most picturesque towns in the central European Alps.
-When the town was first settled over a hundred years ago, most residents were immigrants from German-speaking countries like Germany, Switzerland and Austria, with architecture resembling their homeland.
+When the town was first settled over a hundred years ago, most residents were immigrants from Germany, Switzerland and Austria, with architecture resembling their homeland.
 It also happens to be filled with delectable chocolate shops, breweries, and even the occasional Saint Bernard.